rubymonsters/testing-for-beginners/source/02-testing/02-separation.md

 true
 ```

 The flag `-r` tells Ruby to require your file.
-The flag `-I` tells it where to look in the current directory to load the file.
+The flag `-I` tells it to look in the current directory to load the file.
 The flag `-e` tells it to
 execute the given code.
 This way you don't have to create a new file in order
 to try this out.